 Using Team System with SSDT and SSIS requires that you have at least Visual Studio Team System 2010 on your network and have installed at least Team Explorer 2010 on your development machine.
 For the purposes of this SSIS Software Development Life Cycle Topicwe’ve installed TFS 2013 and Visual Studio 2013.
 Also keep in mind that in order to create Projects and Team Collections the version of TFS must match the version of Visual Studio that is being used.
 For instance, Visual Studio 2013 cannot create Projects and Team Collections in TFS 2010, but Visual Studio 2010 can.

 Visual Studio Team System 2013 (VSTS) can be purchased for use, but if you would like to evaluate the software, Microsoft provides a virtual machine that you can download and used for a period of time.
-Trial versions are available for both virtual PC and Hyper-V images and can be found at http://download.microsoft.com.
+Trial versions are available for both virtual PC and Hyper-V images and can be found at https://download.microsoft.com.
 Search for VSTS 2013 Trial on the Microsoft download page, and the results will include both virtual machines that can be used for testing.
 The examples in this section use the same trial version of VSTS.

-- Visual Studio Team Explorer 2013 is the client tool that integrates with Visual Studio and allows you to connect to the Team System server and explore the development items and work with the source control environment built into VSTS.
+Visual Studio Team Explorer 2013 is the client tool that integrates with Visual Studio and allows you to connect to the Team System server and explore the development items and work with the source control environment built into VSTS.
 The source control used by VSTS is a robust source control environment.
-You can search for and download Visual Studio Team Explorer from http://download.microsoft.com.
+You can search for and download Visual Studio Team Explorer from https://download.microsoft.com.

 After satisfying the preceding requirements, follow these steps to use the VSTS source control.
 In the next section, you will also see how to create bug tracking tickets and work items in the VSTS Team Explorer.

-- To configure Team Foundation Server as your SSIS source control, open SSDT (or close any existing open projects) and click Tools ?
+To configure Team Foundation Server as your SSIS source control, open SSDT (or close any existing open projects) and click Tools ?
 Options.
 Choose Source Control and select Visual Studio Team Foundation Server.
 Expand the Source Control node for detailed configuration, as shown in below screen shot.

 MSF Agile is an iterative methodology template included with Team System.
 In a typical agile software project, a time- and scope-limited project — called an iteration — is defined by collaboration with the customer.
 Deliverables are established, but they may be de-scoped in the interests of delivering a completed feature-set at the end of the iteration.
 An important aspect of agile iterations is that features slip, but timelines do not.
 In other words, if the team realizes that all features cannot be developed to completion during the time allotted, the time is not extended, and features that cannot be developed to completion are removed from the feature-set.